codingbynasir/angular-starter/README.md

 4. There is only two layout in `../app/share/layout/`, you can add more layout here.
 5. An authentication guard class is added in `../app/share/security/`.
 You can use it for authentication.
 6. Add all the services in `../app/share/service/`

+### No hassel to setup
+   Just pull the repo, install the dependencies and work.